 NEW YORK (AP) — Nine months after being expelled from social media for his role in inciting the Jan.
 6 Capitol insurrection, former President Donald Trump said Wednesday he’s launching a new media company with its own social media platform.

-Trump said Wednesday that he’s launching Trump Media & Technology Group and a “Truth Social” app as a rival to the Big Tech companies that have shut him out and denied him the megaphone that was paramount to his national rise.
-The announcement came nine months after Trump was expelled from social media for his role in inciting the Jan.
-6 Capitol insurrection.
+Trump says his goal in launching the Trump Media & Technology Group and its “Truth Social” app is to create a rival to the Big Tech companies that have shut him out and denied him the megaphone that was paramount to his national rise.

 Trump has spoken about launching his own social media site ever since he was barred from Twitter and Facebook.
 An earlier effort to launch a blog on his existing website was abandoned after the page drew dismal views.

 TMTG has not set its sights low.
 In addition to the Truth Social app, which is expected to soft-launch next month with a nationwide rollout early next year, the company says it is planning a video-on-demand service dubbed TMTG+ that will feature entertainment programming, news and podcasts.

 One slide in a TMTG presentation on its website includes a graphic of TMTG’s potential competitors, which range from Facebook and Twitter to Netflix and Disney+ to CNN.
 The same slide suggests that over the long term TMTG will also become a power in cloud computing and payments and suggests it will go head-to-head with Amazon, Microsoft, Google and Stripe.

 TMTG also takes some jabs at Trump’s previous favorite social network.
 Slides accompanying the Truth Social preorders listing in Apple’s app store depict a social network that strongly resembles Twitter, right down to short messages and user handles preceded by “@” signs.